Gumbaud/dwalen-vault-quartz/content/Unsorted notes - raw.md

 No!
 I will not be swayed by your silver tongue work!

+**STORY**: Magical skillset and potentials:
+* MMC -> More combat oriented magic.
+He focusses on spells that have specific, direct effects at a low cost and aiming for low complexity to reach it.
+Focusses on gaining spell rot and nervure slag as slow as possible and even tries to get rid of it 'on the go'.
+Spells often have a direct use in combat.
+* FMC -> Focusses on more complex, drawn out, time consuming spells.
+High cost, high reward type spells that are often short rituals.
+Complex arcane grammerie and great Aum costs.
+* Aerim MC -> Focusses, like his people, on enchanting, wards, and things like that.

+**STORY**: In Dwalen, specifically in Trynn, in Merea, some people look down on some spells.
+While other spells are seen as more noble, or better to use.
+Using the 'bad' spells can make people think less of you, and make them see you as a sort of barbarian.
+Unsophisticated.
+Sadly, often these misconceptions do not favor 'Good' spells, but more flashy ones.
+A good spell to them, is not necessarily the best spell to use for their predefined scenario.
+It just fits their narrative and image.

+**STORY**: Halls of **X**.  **X** is some type of Demon faction.
+It is ruled by one of the '**High princes of Hell**', hell being the demonic realm.
+There are other factions in Hell. **X** is just one, or the, faction that helped **Ur** for the most.

 **Quote** by some badass: It is not up to you or me to judge that.
 It is something between them and their god.
 But I can arrange for them to meet their god.
 And that is exactly what I am going to do